yuqian1023/yuqian1023.github.io/_pages/about.md

 My research is on computer vision and deep learning, with a foucs on sketch understanding, like synthesis, recognition, and related applications.

+For more info
+------
 I am actively looking for highly-motivated graduate students.
 If you are interested in my research, feel free to drop me an email [qianyu@buaa.edu.cn](qianyu@buaa.edu.cn).

-For more info
-------
-More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.